Quinton Griffith

-Quinton Griffith (born 27 February 1992) is an Antiguan footballer who plays for Five Islands and the Antigua and Barbuda national team.
+Quinton Griffith (born 27 February 1992) is an Antiguan professional footballer who plays for Five Islands and captains the Antigua and Barbuda national team.

 Club career

 Griffith began his career in 2009 playing for Golden Stars, who he helped achieved promotion from the Antiguan Second Division to Antiguan First Division in 2008–09.

 In 2011 Griffith transferred to the new Antigua Barracuda FC team prior to its first season in the USL Professional Division.
 He made his debut for the Barracudas on 17 April 2011 in the team's first ever competitive game, a 1–2 loss to the Los Angeles Blues.
 He signed for Charleston Battery in 2013.

 International career

 Griffith made his debut for the Antigua and Barbuda national team in 2009, and has since received over fifty caps, scoring nine goals.
 He was part of the Antigua squad which took part in the final stages of the 2010 Caribbean Championship and 2014 World Cup qualification.